Differentially Private Data Generation with Missing Data: Privacy for Incomplete Data

-\revision{\begin{theorem}~\cite{DBLP:conf/sigmod/McSherry09} We say a transformation $T(\cdot)$ is $c$-stable, if the distance between $T(D)$ and $T(D')$ is at most $c$ times the distance between $D$ and $D'$.
-The composite mechanism $\mathcal{M} \circ T$ then becomes $(c \cdot \epsilon, \delta)$-DP, for any mechanism $\mathcal{M}$ which is $(\epsilon, \delta)$-DP. \end{theorem}} \begin{lemma} Consider a transformation $T_A(\cdot)$ for imputing attribute $A$, which takes in the incomplete dataset $D$ as part of the input and outputs a dataset $D'$ with the complete values for attribute $A$.
+\begin{lemma} Consider a transformation $T_A(\cdot)$ for imputing attribute $A$, which takes in the incomplete dataset $D$ as part of the input and outputs a dataset $D'$ with the complete values for attribute $A$.
 Then, the stability of $T_A(\cdot)$ is $c= m_A + 1$ where $m_A$ refers to the number of missing values for the attribute $A$. \end{lemma} \ifpaper This lemma basically considers the transformation using the row in which the neighboring databases differ.
 If applying a sequence of imputation functions over the attributes of a dataset $(\cdots, T_{A_i}, \cdots \}$, the difference in the resulted datasets can be very large (up to the data size at a worst case) when the input dataset differs in a single row.
 Note that these results hold even if imputation functions for two attributes are not the same. \else \proof As the neighboring databases $D$ and $D'$ differ by a row, $T_A(\cdot)$ uses two different values $x$ and $x'$ to impute the missing values in $D$ and $D'$ respectively.
 As there are $m_{A(1)}$ rows in both $D$ and $D'$ that have missing values for attribute $A$, the resulted imputed databases, $T(D)$ and $T(D')$ have $m_{A(1)} +1$ number of rows (include the row that $D$ and $D'$ differ).

 Using the above Lemma we can see that applying a sequence of imputation functions over the attributes of a dataset $(\cdots, T_{A_i}, \cdots \}$, the difference in the resulted datasets can be very large when the input dataset differs in a single row.
 Note that these results hold even if imputation functions for two attributes are not the same. \fi